Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Introduction

+\item We present Matcher, one of the first perception frameworks for exploring the potential of vision foundation models in tackling diverse perception tasks, \eg, one-shot semantic segmentation, one-shot object part segmentation, and video object segmentation.

-Our main contributions are summarized as follows: \begin{itemize} \item We present Matcher, a training-free framework integrating an all-purpose feature extraction model and a class-agnostic segmentation model for solving various few-shot segmentation tasks. \item We design three components for Matcher, \ie, bidirectional matching, robust prompt sampler, and instance-level matching, which can effectively unleash the ability of these foundation models to improve both the segmentation quality and open-set generality. \item Our comprehensive results demonstrate the powerful generalization of Matcher.
-Significantly, Matcher surpasses the state-of-the-art specialist model on COCO-20$^i$ for one-shot semantic segmentation. \end{itemize}
+\item We design three components, \ie, bidirectional matching, robust prompt sampler, and instance-level matching, which can effectively unleash the ability of vision foundation models to improve both the segmentation quality and open-set generality.

+\item Our comprehensive results demonstrate the impressive performance and powerful generalization of Matcher.
+Sufficient ablation studies show the effectiveness of the proposed components. \end{itemize}